-The Friends of Read Wildlife Sanctuary is a 501(c)3 non-profit charitable organization, run solely by volunteers.
+The Friends of Read Wildlife Sanctuary (FRWS) is a 501(c)3 non-profit charitable organization, run solely by volunteers.
 Your donation is tax-deductible to the extend allowed by law.
 The Friends are dedicated to the preservation and enhancement of the Edith G. Read Wildlife Sanctuary, a 179-acre Westchester County Park on Long Island Sound adjacent to Playland Amusement Park and Manursing Lake in Rye, NY.
 There is a nature center and trails through many habitats, including deciduous and bamboo forests, meadows, marsh wetlands, tidepools, vernal pools, rocky and sandy beach and lake shorelines.
 The National Audubon Society has designated the park as an Important Bird Area.
 Membership dues support our activities, habitat management, trails, conservation efforts, and educational programs.

 Aerial views of the sanctuary during the Fall Fest 2014 set-up, before the crowds arrived.
 Photos by Frankie Gonzalez.

 Special thanks ro Jana Seitz and Cynthia Howard for organizing such a fabulous event!
 Thanks also to the many board members and volunteers that helped in too may ways to list here.
 Thank you to all of you who donated to this fundraiser.
 Your efforts and generosity are very much appreciated.

 Join/renew and receive/reactivate your FRWS parking pass.
 Renewals made in the fall are credited to the next year.
 To find out more, click the link MEMBERSHIP

 Volunteer Work Days are Saturdays 10am-2pm To find out more, click on the link VOLUNTEER

 To see our events, click on the link UPCOMING EVENTS